 Happy Sunday, friends!
 As some of you may know (especially if you follow me on social media), last week marked the end of my second Whole 30.
 For those unfamiliar with the Whole 30, it is a 30-day program designed to improve your health by eliminating some of the major problem foods: sugar/sweeteners, grains, dairy, legumes and various others.

-I don’t claim to be an expert in nutrition, and in the past I have avoided discussing my journey to better health on this blog.
-However, in the past few months since I began experimenting with cleaner eating, I have had dramatic improvements in my skin, energy levels and mood that I never thought possible through diet alone.
-(I also managed to lose a lot of weight!)
-Because of my positive experiences with the program, friends have approached me with questions, so I decided to devote an entire Weekend Five to it!
+Ever since I began to experiment with cleaner eating, I have had dramatic improvements in my skin, energy levels and mood that I never thought possible through diet alone.
+Because of my positive experiences with the program, I decided to devote a blog post to it!

 1. Read the ingredients.

-When I started really reading the labels on my food, I was amazed at all of the hidden ingredients I found!
-For example, every jar of pickles in my local grocery store either contained corn syrup, yellow food dye or both.
-To fulfill my random pickle craving without compromising my diet with unnecessary ingredients, I drove out to a nearby health food store.
-They tasted just as good as any other pickles, except they wouldn’t make my skin break out the way that food dye does, and they wouldn’t give me a headache the way sugars often do.
-You’d be shocked at how easily the manufacturers sneak sweeteners into places we wouldn’t expect: sauces, chicken broth, etc. If you aren’t keeping a close eye on what is in your food, then you could be sabotaging your diet in the process!
+When I started really reading the labels on my food, I was amazed by all the hidden ingredients!
+Every jar of pickles in my local grocery store either contained corn syrup, yellow food dye or both.
+To fulfill my random pickle craving without the unnecessary ingredients, I drove out to a nearby health food store.
+They tasted just as good as any other pickles, minus the food dye and other random ingredients.
+You’d be shocked at how easily the manufacturers sneak sweeteners into places we wouldn’t expect: sauces, chicken broth, etc. If you aren’t keeping a close eye on what is in your food, then you could be sabotaging your health in the process!
 The fewer the ingredients, the better, because it generally means that your food is closer to the original source.

 2. Do things the RIGHT way, not the quick way.

 When I look back at some of the ridiculous ways I tried to lose weight in high school and early in college, I have to laugh.
 There are a lot of fad diets out there, and we’ve all tested them out.
-But as much as we like to complicate things, it’s really quite simple: cut out the junk food, eat healthier foods, watch your portions and exercise.
+But as much as we like to complicate things, it’s really quite simple: cut out the junk food, eat healthier foods and exercise.
 Doing it the right way will lead to better habits and weight loss that sticks!
-Slow and steady wins the race.

 3. Find ways to beat the excuses.